 C# DataGridView Read Only Columns and Rows

-The DataGridView control, along with its interconnected classes, has been meticulously crafted to offer a remarkably adaptable and extensible system dedicated to the presentation and manipulation of tabular data.
+The DataGridView control, along with its interconnected classes, has been carefully crafted to offer a remarkably adaptable and extensible system dedicated to the presentation and manipulation of tabular data.
 Its design philosophy centers around flexibility, ensuring that developers have the freedom to tailor the control to their specific requirements.

 Read Only Columns and Rows

 One essential aspect of data manipulation within the DataGridView is the ReadOnly property.
 This crucial attribute determines whether the cell's displayed data can be edited or remains static.
-By leveraging this property, developers gain granular control over the editability of the data within the DataGridView, allowing for fine-tuned customization.
+By using this property, developers gain granular control over the editability of the data within the DataGridView, allowing for fine-tuned customization.

 The ReadOnly property can be set at three distinct levels, granting a high degree of versatility.
 Firstly, developers have the option to designate the entire DataGridView as ReadOnly, effectively preventing any modifications to the data displayed within the control as a whole.
 Secondly, the ReadOnly property can be set at the column level, allowing developers to selectively restrict editing for specific columns, while still permitting modifications in other areas.
 Lastly, developers can set the ReadOnly property at the row level, empowering them to designate entire rows as read-only, limiting modifications to those specific rows while preserving the editability of the remaining data.